 “Often, a caller just needs someone to listen.
 We’re great listeners, and can offer recommendations for next steps to resolve an issue.”

-When she first walked up to that exhibit booth, Crystal didn’t fully understand what an employee assistance program (EAP) could do for employees or employers.
-Through her years at BHS, the employee benefit has evolved into the robust program that it is today, and Crystal has helped to shape that change.
+When she first walked up to that exhibit booth, Crystal didn’t fully understand what an Employee Assistance Program (EAP) could do for employees or employers.
+Through her years at BHS, the EAP has evolved into the robust program that it is today, and Crystal has helped to shape that change.
 Today’s EAP focuses on work/life balance to help employees resolve concerns that can interfere with their performance at work.

 For example, many participants call the EAP Support Line as a result of a work stressor.
 This could be changes in job responsibilities, possible layoffs or adjusting to a new manager.
 Another common reason for a call is marital or relationship issues which can cause a ripple effect of emotional, financial and legal concerns.
 “I always say that there is no issue too big or too small for our team to handle,” says Crystal.

 BHS has a wide range of resources to address participant issues which allows a customized approach for each individual that calls.
 Having master level clinicians be the ones that are talking to these individuals when they call in allows us to dig deep and uncover what their needs truly are and help them in the best way possible.

 One of Crystal’s favorite things to hear from a client is “I’m so glad I called.”